vaishnavi-643/OCR_IITR_Project/README.md

 ## Example
 Here’s an example of how the application works:

--User uploads an image containing text in both Hindi and English.
+- User uploads an image containing text in both Hindi and English.
--The OCR processes the image, extracts the text, and displays it on the page.
+- The OCR processes the image, extracts the text, and displays it on the page.
--User enters a keyword (e.g., “search”) in the search box.
+- User enters a keyword (e.g., “search”) in the search box.
--If the keyword is found, the matching section is highlighted.
+- If the keyword is found, the matching section is highlighted.

 ## Contributing